PDAL/PDAL/doc/workshop/exercises/analysis/colorization/colorization.rst

 Execution
 ................................................................................

-Invoke the following command, substituting accordingly, in your `Docker Quickstart Terminal`:
+Invoke the following command, substituting accordingly, in your |Terminal|:

 .. literalinclude:: ./colorization-run-command.txt